reidfalconer/agribrain/agribrain-shiny/README.md

 4. You should be good to go!!
 Make sure your cwd is set to the base level of this repo. run `shinyApp()` in your console, or click the `Run App` button in RStudio.

-5. Should see something like this:
+5. You should then see something like this:
 ![rshiny-agribrain](screenshots/ss_devices.png)
 ![rshiny-agribrain_data](screenshots/ss_data.png)